 That big glitch I mentioned in the previous paragraph is the Critical Hit Rate error, an error so central to the way the game plays that it’s been maintained in remakes where they could have easily fixed it.
 Simply put: weapons were supposed to cause critical hits based on a hidden trait of the weapon, making some weapons – Thieves’ weapons, by and large – more dangerous on a lucky roll.
 That means that an advantage thieves were supposed to have in the original plan was that they cause crits more often than warriors and monks.
-But accidentally or as a really spotty last-minute change, the game pulled the crit rate numbers from the weapons’ index number in the game’s code.
-As a result, weapons added to the game later (with a higher index number), usually because they were from the end of the game, do critical hits more often, to the point that I believe they’re above the intended rate of even the best crit rate weapon!
+But accidentally (or as a really spotty last-minute change), the game pulled the crit rate numbers from the weapons’ index number in the game’s code.
+As a result, weapons added to the game later, usually because they were from the end of the game, do critical hits more often, to the point that I believe they’re above the intended rate of even the best crit rate weapon!

 Even if those glitches had been fixed (Origins, the last Old-Style release, fixes the fleeing glitch) the Thief is still underwhelming in Old Style.
 He only shows up in two of the NES manual’s recommended parties, and neither have much to recommend him, except that he’s going to save you more money than the tin-can Fighter.
-The Monk can do that even better, so who cares?
+The Monk can do that even better, so why bother?

 The other fundamental glitch in FFI is the Intelligence Glitch.
 This glitch created quite a few peculiarities with the Red Mage, king shit of Old Style, and near-afterthought in New Style.
 But this glitch doesn’t just upset the Red Mage: it ultimately upsets the entire game from top to bottom.
 Between the critical hit rate change making the game easier (and having never been fixed even as a public experiment), the fleeing glitch making the game irregular, and the Intelligence Glitch making the game harder, who knows what Old Style FFI was supposed to play like.

 In fixed versions, it’s hard for me to say what’s what.
 Magic is still a heavy force in Old Style Final Fantasy, so proper White and Black Mages must have been even more powerful in the original plan (and makes me wonder if the Intelligence Glitch was actually intentional, however silly it makes the devs look).
-The NES manual, which appears to be operating under the assumption that the glitch is not in place, recommends the Black and/or White casters in four of the six recommended parties, and the Red in only three, even though, in practice, the Red can do only fractionally less than they can in one regard but loads more in others.
+The NES manual, which appears to be operating under the assumption that the glitch is not in place, recommends the Black and/or White casters in four of the six recommended parties, and the Red in only three, even though, in practice, the Red is far better.
 In New Type attack spells have been downgraded as compensation, but are more plentiful, while healing spells are plentiful and valuable, making a White or Red Mage seem like a pretty critical investment.

 In the end I can’t help it: I’m an ex-programmer and semi-mostly-ex-designer and systems analyst, and seeing all these holes repulses me from the Old Style versions on principle.
 Of course, Old Style managed to hold together and find an audience in spite, didn’t it?
 FFI found a niche as an easy and simple RPG in a market convinced that only hard games and complex RPGs were viable financial properties.
-The critical hit bug eased the game, the intelligence bug flattened the complexity even further (and FFI was already a very simple RPG) and the running bug was essentially neutral: the end result was easy and simple for the era, and that gave them a financial edge.
-We’ll talk more about how the easy versus hard debate affected Final Fantasy in the 90s, but I believe in the 80s, it did what the reduced difficulty Mega Man 2 did to platformers: sold units to kids.
+The critical hit bug eased the game, the intelligence bug flattened the complexity even further (and FFI was already a very simple RPG), and the running bug was essentially neutral: the end result was easy and simple for the era, and that gave them an appeal the other early RPGs didn’t have.
+We’ll talk more about how the easy versus hard debate affected Final Fantasy in the 90s, but I believe in the 80s, it did what the reduced difficulty of international release of Mega Man 2 did to platformers: sold units to kids.
 Final Fantasy may have had the luckiest set of glitches this side of Tribes, because without them, the whole franchise may not have survived.